aredridel/accountbooks/questions.md

 Scalability
 ===========

-While the intitial intent is for what might be better called micro-business, where there's an owner and perhaps a few contractors or part time employees, being able to scale up to small-business, in the 10-100 employee range would be nice, and mid-size business in the <1000 employee range on the far horizon.
+> While the intitial intent is for what might be better called micro-business,
+> where there's an owner and perhaps a few contractors or part time employees,
+> being able to scale up to small-business, in the 10-100 employee range would
+> be nice, and mid-size business in the < 1000 employee range on the far horizon.

-We need to better understand the transaction volume at each of these levels.
+> We need to better understand the transaction volume at each of these levels.
-We started by discussing splitting date based transaction indexes by month, but it strikes me that it is worth considering splitting out by month and then day...  eg accounts/ACCT/YYYY-MM/DD.json
+> We started by discussing splitting date based transaction indexes by month, but
+> it strikes me that it is worth considering splitting out by month and then
+> day...  eg `accounts/ACCT/YYYY-MM/DD.json`

+If the closing period is arbitrary, or there's an intermediate state between entered and closed (queued for review?
+What's a workflow look like for a bigger organization?) then that might solve the problem -- break the indexes up into human-sized chunks, and the computer will cope just fine.

-Seeing as even small busineses can see 1000s of transactions a month.
+> Seeing as even small busineses can see 1000s of transactions a month.
-Mid-size 10s of thousands?
+> Mid-size 10s of thousands?

-Understanding access patterns will improve understanding of how data should be layed out, but that said, I'm currently quite fond of the inverted_example, in which actual data is hashed out and stored separately, one per transaction, regardless of how many entries the transaction has, and the accounts are just indexes point at the transaction ids.
-You can change the order that transactions are displayed for a particular day by simply reordering them.
+> Understanding access patterns will improve understanding of how data should
+> be layed out, but that said, I'm currently quite fond of the
+> `inverted_example`, in which actual data is hashed out and stored separately,
+> one per transaction, regardless of how many entries the transaction has, and
+> the accounts are just indexes point at the transaction ids.
+You can change
+> the order that transactions are displayed for a particular day by simply
+> reordering them.

+It seems to me that most or all of the structure of the account is almost what a git `tree` object provides.

-Or should the transactions be stored, one per file, in directories for the particular day or month, and just duplicated to other accounts?
-Duplicating may not actually be dangerous, as git itself will maintain the same hash, and thus know their the same file?
-Or is cross linking like this impossible?
+> Or should the transactions be stored, one per file, in directories for the
+> particular day or month, and just duplicated to other accounts?
+Duplicating
+> may not actually be dangerous, as git itself will maintain the same hash,
+> and thus know their the same file?
+Or is cross linking like this
+> impossible?
 Does the hash contain the path as well?

+Cross-linking like that is free in a bare git repo, and even editing with a text editor and the git tools is relatively easy: copy the files to the other place in the tree and add them there.
+When they're committed, they end up with the same hash and Just Work.

-Ah, so even if git could support cross linking like that, we won't do it as it violates the principle that we should be able to edit accounts with just git, a text editor and a program to generate the indices.
+> Ah, so even if git could support cross linking like that, we won't do it as
+> it violates the principle that we should be able to edit accounts with just
+> git, a text editor and a program to generate the indices.

+That actually works rather well.
+The program to generate the indices could just be `git hash-object` and a wrapper.

-There would be other indexes for various categories.
-Category indexes would be broken out... like accounts?
+> There would be other indexes for various categories.
+Category indexes would
+> be broken out... like accounts?
 Or by other time periods?

-Will we need to be able to cross indices, eg, pull out by category and month?
-Probably, but will we need to do that any time we won't want to be doing a full scan in one or the other index anyway?
+> Will we need to be able to cross indices, eg, pull out by category and
+> month?
+Probably, but will we need to do that any time we won't want to be
+> doing a full scan in one or the other index anyway?
 Doubtful.

-What kind of searching is desirable?
+> What kind of searching is desirable?
 Necessary?

+I suspect that for all but the biggest businesses, linear scans will be quite fast enough.
+Indexes could be applied as an afterthought just to accelerate bigger accounts if needed.
+Considering how fast `git grep` can be, I'm not worried.

 Todo
 ====